hyoungkyeu8359/online-resume/README.md

 ### 3. Enable GitHub Pages

+GitHub Pages allows use to host a resume as a static website for free (but only one per account).
+Andrew Etter recommends to make a static website:

+> "I love their speed, simplicity, portability, and security.
+You can host static websites practically anywhere, including Amazon S3 and GitHub Pages.
+They have no server-side application dependencies, no databases, and nothing to install, so migrating the entire site is as easy as moving a directory."

+In general, static websites are fast.
+It does not consume hardware resources because no content is generated dynamically.
+When you need to make a change on your resume, simply edit and upload it to your repository.
+Any update you make will be reflecetd in a few seconds (or minute, in the worst case).

 After the step 2, your repository will have a newly created a branch called **gh-pages** which contains **index.md** and **_config.yml** files.
 GitHub Pages should be enabled automatically as well.

 To see if your GitHub Pages is up: